JiashuLiang/GSCDB/README.md

 ## Acknowledgments

 We thank the authors of MGCDB84, GMTKN55, and ACCDB for providing a solid foundation for this work.
 We are deeply grateful to Diptarka Hait for insightful discussions and valuable suggestions on refining the dipole moment and static polarizability data sets.
 We also thank Bun Chan for his generous guidance on the use of his benchmark sets and for providing so much highly accurate reference data.
 Our appreciation extends to Tarek Scheele and Tim Neudecker for clarifying details of the OEEF set.
+We also thank Klaas Giesbertz and Sebastian Ehlert for their suggestion on our preprint version of the database.

 Most importantly, we thank all researchers who devote their time and effort to generating high-quality reference values, whether or not their work is included in this database.
 We fully recognize not only the substantial computational resources to complete high-level wavefunction calculations, as well as the human time required in the meticulous and often tedious process of evaluating the importance of each energy component and verifying the reliability of every data point.
 Such work can feel exhausting and thankless, lacking the allure of novelty, yet it is undeniably essential for progress.
 Without these efforts, we could neither rigorously assess the capabilities of current methods nor confidently guide the development of new ones.
 The creation of GSCDB137 thus also reflects the collective effort of a global community devoted to accuracy and reliability in computational chemistry; without their contributions, this database would simply not have been possible.